kschuetz/collection-views/README.md

 #### <a name="non-empty-vector-wrapping">Wrapping an existing collection</a>

-`NonEmptyVector.tryWrap` takes an array or a `java.util.List` and returns a `Maybe<NonEmptyVector<A>>`.
+`NonEmptyVector.maybeWrap` takes an array or a `java.util.List` and returns a `Maybe<NonEmptyVector<A>>`.
 If the provided collection is not empty, a `NonEmptyVector<A>` will be created and returned in a `Maybe.just`, otherwise `Maybe.nothing` will be returned.

 Alternatively, if you know for sure that the collection you are passing is not empty, then you can call `NonEmptyVector.wrapOrThrow`.
 This will either return the `NonEmptyVector` directly, or throw an `IllegalArgumentException` if the provided collection is empty.

-`NonEmptyVector.tryWrap` and `NonEmptyVector.wrapOrThrow` behave similarly to `Vector.wrap` in that a copy of the underlying collection is never made.
+`NonEmptyVector.maybeWrap` and `NonEmptyVector.wrapOrThrow` behave similarly to `Vector.wrap` in that a copy of the underlying collection is never made.

 #### <a name="non-empty-vector-converting">Converting an existing `Vector`</a>